Accredited Professional Diploma Occupational Health and SafetyCategory: Back to Accredited HSE Courses Courses

 - Blending learning – This is a combination of 14 virtual sessions and self-study.

 PD 1: Health And Safety Management

 This Unit outlines the basis of health and safety law and how organisations and individuals can become liable for health and safety offences.
-Roles and responsibilities for health and safety are discussed by reference to key UAE Federal health and safety regulations.
+Roles and responsibilities for health and safety are discussed.
 The principles of risk assessment will be considered and their practical implementation discussed in relation to the management of the various hazards that are likely to be present in a typical workplace.

 PD 2: Common Hazards & Fire Safety

 When steps are taken to prevent workplace health and safety hazards, the risk of injury and illness to workers is reduced.
 Injuries and illness can also hinder continuity, compromise the welfare of the employees and cause significant loss of time and money.